dondmcg/etsyapi/README.md

 Nice To Have:

-1. filters in header nav
+1. change filters in header nav to dropdown lists